 While roasted cauliflower (or any roasted vegetable actually) with a little oil and salt is fine on its own, it pairs perfectly with a range of sauces to add variety to your meals.

 Mustard sauces, tahini sauces, romesco sauces and chimichurri sauces all work to dress up roasted vegetables and make them into flavor bombs.

 The recipe below involves a twist on a chimchurri sauce (I added almonds), but for a more traditional chimichurri sauce, see this recipe.
-Or try it with HeathGlen’s award-winning Romesco sauce.
+Or try try enhancing your roasted vegetables with a Romesco sauce or a Harissa sauce.
 They are all great sauces and they can go with just about any other protein or vegetable on a slow-carb diet.
 Eggs too (of course).

 - 1 large cauliflower